thielicious/HerokuSwitch/README.md

 ### WHAT IT IS<br>
-Activates/Deactivates the app running on the PaaS Heroku in one go.
+Activates/Deactivates an app that is deployed on the PaaS platform Heroku without wasting any dynos in one go.
+Less to write, faster to accomplish.

 ### INSTALLATION<br>
 Node package manager [NPM](https://nodejs.org/en/download/) is required.